0x03BB/sql-backup/readme.md

 # SQL Backup

 This Docker image will backup a chosen Dockerized Microsoft SQL Server database and copy the backup files to Google Drive using rclone.
 It must be run on the same machine as the SQL Server that is to be backed up.
 A full database backup will be done once a day at 00:05 UTC.
 A log backup will be done once an hour, 30 minutes past the hour.
 The files will be saved in subdirectories named for the current date in ISO 8601 format, e.g. `2000-12-31`.
-The files will be named `database<time>.bak`, `log<time>.bak`, or `tail-log<time>.bak` for database, log, and tail log backups, respectively. `<time>` is the full ISO 8601 date and time with colons replaced by hyphens for file name compatibility, e.g. `database2000-12-31T00-05-01+00-00.bak`.
+The files will be named `database-<time>.bak`, `log-<time>.bak`, or `tail-log-<time>.bak` for database, log, and tail log backups, respectively. `<time>` is the full ISO 8601 date and time with colons replaced by hyphens for file name compatibility, e.g. `database-2000-12-31T00-05-01+00-00.bak`.

 Steps for use: